tripal/tripal/docs/dev_guide/module_dev/routing.rst

 Links
 ------

-When programatically creating page content, you will often want to add links.
+When programmatically creating page content, you will often want to add links.
 To add internal links, use the route name as shown below.
 This ensures that your link doesn't break if the route is changed.

 .. code:: php